captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## DETECTIVE O'CONNOR:
 I miss you Walter.
 I miss those days coming up with you in the ‘90’s.
-Granted it wasn’t much fun to be a cop back then --
+Granted it wasn’t much fun to be a cop back then—

 ---